Wood saturators: choosing your saturator

 Fluid, for good penetration.

-Without wiping!
+Does not require wiping!
 Many commercially available products need to be wiped off immediately after application.
 Imagine the extra work involved in wiping the entire surface with a cloth after carefully applying the saturator coat(s) with a brush... not to mention the extra cost!

-Short drying time, to be able to apply the saturator for one or two days maximum.
-No more than a weekend to devote!
+Short drying time, to be able to apply the saturator in one or two days maximum.
+No more than a weekend to complete !
 Ideally, it should be possible to apply the saturator in half a day.
 Preferably in the morning.
 This allows the product to dry in the afternoon and possibly apply a second coat the next day.
 This will also depend on the number of coats and the weather, of course.
 As a general rule, drying times for saturators range from 2 hours for the quickest to 24 hours for the longest.
 Drying time is defined as the dry "feel".
 This is because some products can be "dry to the touch" quickly, but achieve optimal deep drying later.

 Adapted to the type of wood.
 At Anova Bois, we have designed saturators for all types of wood.
 Autoclaved wood, exotic woods, classic softwoods, grey woods.

 Nothing could be simpler.
 Make sure the surface is clean, well dusted and dry.
 Shake the can well when the product is pigmented.
-Apply the saturator with a brush or roller in the direction of the wood fibres.
+Apply the saturator with a brush or roller in the direction of the wood grain.
 And leave to dry for 24 to 48 hours.

 Find more details on the application of a saturator by going to our maintenance guide.